Testing: Longitudinal Chromatic Aberration and focus shift

 This test is for the rendering of point-light sources in an out-of-focus background.
 The circle of confusion that is produced by this test is pretty indicative of Bokeh performance (in the background) and light fall-off.
 Ideally the out-of-focus image of the point-light is evenly lit and perfectly circular, with no “onion-rings”, and without coloration.
 Large aperture lenses normally produce an effect known as “cat’s eye” the further away from the optical axis the point-light is projected.
 This is due to optical vignetting in the lens barrel when light enters the lens from an angle.

-All three lenses show mild onion rings and some outlining which is most notable on the Tamron.
-Looking towards the corners shows that the new Sigma has the lowest compression of the Bokeh balls.
+All four lenses show mild onion rings and some outlining which is most notable on the Tamron.
+Looking towards the corners shows that the new Sigma has pretty low compression of the Bokeh balls.

 Now let’s see how this analysis of out-of-focus point-light sources translates into Bokeh-performance shooting a book-shelf.

-The new Sigma 24-70mm f2.8 DG DN Art produces a Bokeh that is less nervous than from the Tamron but not quite as soft as from the Nikon.
+The new Sigma 24-70mm f2.8 DG DN Art produces a Bokeh that is less nervous than from the Tamron but not quite as soft as from the Sony or Nikon.

-To give you an impression of how much field-curvature is at play here I re-shot the lens at 70mm f2.8 two times with optimal focus at 7mm and 19mm image-height:
+To give you an impression of how much field-curvature is at play here I re-shot the lens at 70mm f5.6 two times with optimal focus at 7mm and 19mm image-height: